 The Passivhaus standard was developed in Germany in the early 1990s and the first dwellings to be completed to the Passivhaus Standard were constructed in Darmstadt in 1991.

 On this side of the pond, the Passive House Institute US (PHIUS) was founded in 2007 and offers a stateside Passive House certification.
+The original International Passive House Association offers certification for Passive Houses worldwide – including the United States.

-According to PHIUS, the “passive” in “passive house” refers to achieving overall energy savings of 60%-70% and 90% of space heating without applying expensive “active” technologies such as photovoltaics or solar thermal hot water systems.
+The “passive” in “passive house” refers to achieving overall energy savings of 60%-70% and 90% of space heating without applying expensive “active” technologies such as photovoltaics or solar thermal hot water systems.
 Energy losses are minimized and gains are maximized.

 The PHIUS+ Certification program combines a thorough passive house design verification protocol with a stringent quality assurance and quality control program performed on-site by highly skilled and specialized PHIUS+ Raters.
 The two main components of the PHIUS + certification process are: